ben-shearlaw/trailstone_solution/README.md

 # ETL Client

-> **Please Note:** If you wish to run the solution, please ensure the host name for the api data source is correctly
+> **Please Note:** If you wish to run the solution, please ensure the host name for the api data source is correct
 > specified in the '.env' file.
 Examples are listed below.

 This solution can either be run using venv or Docker.
-See instructions below for both scenarios.
+See the instructions below for both scenarios.
+I recommend using Docker.

 ## Table of Contents